Ragged Ass Road (Yellowknife): Street

 Ragged Ass Road is in a residential area midway between the intersection of Franklin (50th) Avenue, Yellowknife's main street, and School Draw Avenue, its lake shore road, and Yellowknife Bay on the north arm of Great Slave Lake.
 The terrain is flat, at approximately 160 m in elevation, reflecting the proximity of the lake.
 The neighborhood is at the south end of the city's Old Town, on a peninsula projecting into the lake's Yellowknife Bay.

 The southern terminus is at Brock Drive, three blocks east of School Draw.
 From there it follows a north-northeast heading, bending more to the northeast midway along its 150 m length, then back to its original heading as it reaches its north terminus at Hamilton Drive.
 Along with its neighboring streets it is unpaved for its entire length.

 With the exception of one large bedrock outcrop in the middle of the west side of the street, all the lots along the street are developed with wood frame residences of modern construction and associated outbuildings.
 Some small deciduous trees grow among them.
 (In her novel Bones Are Forever, American writer Kathy Reichs described the prevailing architectural style of Ragged Ass as "northern hodgepodge".)
 Addresses are in the range of 3901–3921, following Yellowknife's grid-based numbering system.
-Its postal code X1A 2T4.
+Its postal code is X1A 2T4.